Wentuz/SZOPlugin/README.md

         2. Mechanical Parts - used for more advanced constructs
     > Spells :
         1. Bound Teleport
-        2. Spirit Leech - non functional
+        2. Spirit Leech - Withers target's soul
         3. OBLITERATE - A barbaric overkill with tnt